Bill to protect federal judges' privacy named after son of judge killed in shooting

-Authorities say that 20-year-old Dan Anderl was shot and killed by Roy Den Hollander, who was targeting Anderl’s mother, Judge Esther Salas, at her home in North Brunswick.
+According to authorities, Dan Anderl, 20, was shot and killed by Roy Den Hollander about two months ago, who was targeting Anderl's mother, Judge Esther Salas, at her home in North Brunswick.

-A new bill, the Daniel Anderl Judicial Security and Privacy Act, would keep the personal information for federal judges private.
+A new bill, the Daniel Anderl Judicial Security and Privacy Act, would keep the personal information of federal judges private.
 It makes it illegal for data brokers to sell or use that information.
 No one can post it on the internet.
 U.S. Marshalls will have more resources to investigate threats.
 Sen. Bob Menendez promised Judge Salas he would put forth legislation to prevent the sort of tragedy from repeating.

 Anderl was a student at Catholic University and planned to study law.
 He was a graduate of Saint Joe's in Metuchen.
 His old baseball team paid tribute to him over the summer during a tournament.
 They remembered him for his positive attitude and for being smarter than the coaches.